 Natural lighting brings outside light in, providing an airy, clean ambiance perfect for starting your day.
 While difficult to replicate with manufactured light sources, some homes feature closets with windows that can be leveraged to maximize the light in your space.
 Learn more about designing around a closet window here.

-For the best closet lighting, we recommend taking a layered approach and combining all different types of lighting.
+For the best closet lighting, we recommend taking a layered approach and combining all different types of lighting ideas.

 Closet lighting strips are a clean option for closet lighting when you may not have the space or desire for additional lamps.
 At Inspired Closets, our strip lights are one of our favorite closet lighting solutions.
 Strip lighting is created custom to your space and it’s tunable to a variety of brightness settings and color temperatures, from cool blue to warm amber.